Pinlac503/app-dev/README.md

 My first repository

 # My Favorite Movie: *All Quiet on the Western Front (2022)*
+> “We are not youth any longer.
+We don’t want to take the world by storm.
+We are fleeing.
+We fly from ourselves.
+From our life.”
+> — *Erich Maria Remarque, All Quiet on the Western Front*

 ![All Quiet on the Western Front Poster](https://s3.amazonaws.com/static.rogerebert.com/uploads/movie/movie_poster/all-quiet-on-the-western-front-2022/large_all-quiet-on-the-western-front-movie-poster-2022.jpg)